SSShogunn/SpiceSafari/README.md

 # SpiceSafari

-A web application for managing and exploring spice-rich recipes, built with React and MongoDB.
+A full-stack web application for managing and exploring spice-rich recipes, built with React, Node.js, and MongoDB.

 ## Features